Using statements and ratios to assess financial success

 Cash flow statement:

-A cash flow statement shows what occurred and can inform your cash flow budgets as you project into the future.
+A cash flow statement shows what occurred and can assist with preparing your cash flow budgets as you project your cashflows into the future.
 On its own, your bank balance doesn’t have much value if you don’t account for upcoming expenses and revenues.

 Note: Information from the balance sheet and the income statement is needed to create the cash flow statement.
-Accounting software programs like AgExpert Accounting can automatically generate financial statements.
+Accounting software programs like AgExpert Accounting can automatically generate all three of these financial statements.

 Financial ratios

-With the information collected from financial statements, you can calculate financial ratios for a deeper dive into your financial situation.
+With the information reported in the financial statements, you can calculate financial ratios for a deeper dive into your financial situation.
 Ratios can also help you pinpoint opportunities and challenges.

 Current Ratio